mikeanthonywild/osiris-docs/interim/draft.md

 ## Project testing platform

-- Designing a full camera is too much, but project should still be tested with real-world image data in realtime
-- Establish a successful link between image sensor and image processor
-- Heavy emphasis on testing.
-Test:
-    + Reliability (signal integrity, bit error rate = image integrity)
-    + Scalability - must work across range of resolutions and framerates
-    + Max throughput - ensure it's suitable for real-world applications!

 The design of a full camera system is beyond the scope of this project, however an image sensor produced by OmniVision is used to capture real-world image data, providing a realistic test environment.
 FPGAs are used extensively to set up a reconfigurable interface between the sensor and processor sides of the link, as well as generate test patterns for synthetic throughput and reliability tests.
 Given the main requirement of a sensor-agnostic interface is to work with a large range of sensors, there is a heavy emphasis on evaluating the system performance across several key metrics:

 - Reliability – preserving signal integrity and ensuring low bit error rates for a stable and trustworthy system.